pierogis/mmpx-rs/README.md

 This implementation uses Rust for memory safety and the [rayon](https://github.com/rayon-rs/rayon) crate to process pixels in parallel.
-The only place where the actual processing logic intentionally differs from the one offered by the authors is in calculation of the luma for a given pixel.
+The only processing logic that intentionally differs from the C++ version offered by the authors is in the calculation of luma for a given pixel (a minor effect, if any).

-Performance seems similar to the single threaded c++ implementation, making this potentially usable for realtime rendering.

-Performance testing has been minimal and improvements could come from using a dry image buffer like the c++ version instead of the [image](https://github.com/image-rs/image) crate's `ImageBuffer`.
+Performance seems similar to the single threaded C++ implementation, making this potentially usable for realtime rendering.
+Testing has been minimal and improvements could come from using a dry image buffer like the c++ version instead of the [image](https://github.com/image-rs/image) crate's `ImageBuffer`.